Skip to main content

 We know how challenging it can be to plan for your future during or after cancer treatment.
 Hospital stays and interruptions in school may mean pausing your goals.
 And the high cost of cancer care can make affording higher education difficult.

 As you navigate life after diagnosis or treatment, we’re here to help.
-The Scholarship for Blood Cancer Survivors provides up to $7,500 to cover tuition for virtual or in-person vocational, trade, two-year, or four-year undergraduate education for one year.
+The Scholarship for Blood Cancer Survivors provides up to $7,500 to cover tuition and tuition-related fees for virtual or in-person vocational, trade, two-year, or four-year undergraduate education for one year.
 Your future is now, and we want to support your dreams.

 We would like to thank all of our partners who make this program possible.
+See a list of our sponsors.

 Eligibility requirements